Lehigh Valley International Airport

 Lehigh Valley International Airport (IATA: ABE, ICAO: KABE, FAA LID: ABE), formerly Allentown–Bethlehem–Easton International Airport, is a domestic airport located in Hanover Township in Lehigh County, Pennsylvania.
 Lehigh Valley International Airport is located in the center of the Lehigh Valley, roughly 7 mi northeast of Allentown, 4 mi northwest of Bethlehem, and 11 mi southwest of Easton.

-Lehigh Valley International Airport is the fourth busiest airport in Pennsylvania, after Philadelphia, Pittsburgh, and Harrisburg international airports and the only public airport located in the Lehigh Valley, Pennsylvania's third most populous metropolitan region.
-As of 2020, the airport is utilized by 851,000 passengers annually.
+Lehigh Valley International Airport is the fourth-busiest passenger airport in Pennsylvania after Philadelphia, Pittsburgh, and Harrisburg international airports.
+In 2023, the airport was utilized by 930,946 passengers, the most since 2004, and 275,605,699 pounds of cargo traffic, an all-time cargo traffic record for the airport.
+With over 83,000 flights in 2022, Lehigh Valley International Airport is the third-busiest airport in Pennsylvania after Philadelphia and Pittsburgh in terms of total flight takeoffs and landings.

-The airport is also heavily utilized for the transport of air cargo due to growth of e-commerce and its close proximity to major population centers on the East Coast.
-As of 2016, the airport ships more than 126 million pounds of cargo annually with growth of nearly 166% in cargo tonnage shipped between 2015 and 2016.
+The airport is also heavily utilized for the transport of air cargo due to the growth of e-commerce and its proximity to major population centers on the East Coast.
+As of 2022, the airport ships more than 237 million pounds of cargo.
 Companies such as Amazon.com are using the airport, a major factor in its growth.
+In the Summer of 2024, the airport set an all-time summer passenger traffic record with 297,000 passengers using the airport between June and August.

 History

+20th century

 Lehigh Valley International Airport opened in 1929.
-Scheduled airline flights began on September 16, 1935 with flights by United Airlines' Boeing 247s.
+Scheduled airline flights began on September 16, 1935, with flights by United Airlines' Boeing 247s.
 The airport hangar initially served as the passenger terminal.
 The first terminal building at the airport was built in 1938 as part of a Works Progress Administration project.

+World War II

-During World War II, the U.S. Navy's V-5 flight training program was conducted at the airport in conjunction with ground training held at Muhlenberg College in nearby Allentown.
-In addition, the headquarters of Group 312 of the Civil Air Patrol was at Allentown–Bethlehem Airport.
+During World War II, the U.S. Navy's V-5 flight training program was conducted at the airport in conjunction with ground training held at nearby Muhlenberg College.
+The headquarters of Group 312 of the Civil Air Patrol was based at the airport.
 One of its activities was to provide a courier service for cargo defense plants.
-Allentown CAP pilots also patrolled the Atlantic coastline and were active in recruiting young men for the United States Army Air Forces's air cadet program.
+Allentown-based pilots patrolled the Atlantic coastline during World War II and were active in recruiting young men for the U.S. Air Force's air cadet program.

-By January 1944, work on a new runway was completed and a Class A United States Weather Bureau station had been installed.
-About 1,000 Naval Aviation Cadets were trained in 1943, and civil and military air traffic had increased.
-In late July, the War Production Board approved the construction of a second story addition to the administration building.
-The building housed the Lehigh Aircraft Company, the weather bureau station, the Civil Aeronautic communications station, and the office and waiting room of United Air Lines.
+In January 1944, work on a new runway was completed, and a Class A U.S. Weather Bureau station also was installed.
+About 1,000 Naval Aviation Cadets were trained in 1943, and civil and military air traffic both increased.

+In late July 1944, the War Production Board approved the construction of a second-story addition to the airport's administration building.
+The building housed the Lehigh Aircraft Company, the weather bureau station, the Civil Aeronautic communications station, and the office and waiting room of United Airlines.
 In August, the V-5 flight training program ended when the Navy decided to move all flight training to naval air bases under Navy pilots.